l5oo00/vscode-fecs-plugin/README.md

 - `vscode-fecs-plugin.cssLikeExt`: Specified 'css like' files extension that can use fecs.
 - `vscode-fecs-plugin.htmlLikeExt`: Specified 'html like' files extension that can use fecs.
 - `vscode-fecs-plugin.vueLikeExt`: Specified 'vue like' files extension that can use fecs.
-- `vscode-fecs-plugin.lintTsByEslint`: Controls if use eslint to lint typescript.
-- `vscode-fecs-plugin.tseslintConfigPath`: Eslint config file path for typescript, must be an absolute path.
 - `vscode-fecs-plugin.supportByGitDomainTest`: Only support git repositories that remote url match this configuration item.
 - `vscode-fecs-plugin.excludePaths`: Uncheck the files in these directory.
 - `vscode-fecs-plugin.excludeFileNameSuffixes`: Uncheck the files with these suffixes.